Art

 Pre-requisites: ART 365.

 Students meet weekly to discuss progress and issues that pertain to BFA Thesis research.
-Students are guided and prepared for quarterly faculty reviews of BFA projects.
+Students are guided and prepared for quarterly community artist reviews of BFA projects.

 ART 472.
 BFA THESIS AND EXHIBITION.
 5 Credits.

-This course is the final stage of the BFA Thesis.
-It focuses on preparation, installation and promotion of the BFA Exhibition in the EWU Gallery of Fine Art.
-Students gain in depth experience by writing an artist statement, preparing artworks as gallery installations and successfully completing an oral defense to a BFA Committee.
+Final stage of the BFA Thesis.
+Focuses on preparation, installation, and promotion of the BFA Exhibition in the EWU Gallery of Fine Art.
+Students gain in depth experience by writing an artist statement and preparing artworks as gallery installations.

 ART 490.
 SENIOR CAPSTONE.
 5 Credits.